A student holds a device that looks like a game controller but is using it to eye up some kind of material he's observing in the foreground.

 Career outlook

-Graduates typically work as manufacturing engineers in a variety of companies, large and small.
-They are often members of design and development teams, cooperating with other people in and outside of their company.
-Career employment opportunities include direct manufacturing support, manufacturing management and quality control and assurance in large and midsized, established manufacturing companies.
+Graduates typically pursue careers as manufacturing engineers across a wide range of companies, both large and small.
+They often serve as members of design and development teams, collaborating with colleagues within their organization as well as with external partners.
+Career opportunities include roles in direct manufacturing support, manufacturing management and quality control and assurance within established large and mid-sized manufacturing firms.

-Due to a strong, broad and practical engineering skill set, graduates are also highly valuable in small companies or new start-up companies.
-Our graduates are well placed and command top salaries in their engineering careers.
+Thanks to their strong, broad and practical engineering skill set, graduates are also highly valuable in small businesses and start-up environments.
+They are well-positioned for success and often command top salaries in their engineering careers.

 Required courses (major map)